-Early Termination: Please note that this agreement should not be terminated by either party without a joint conference involving the Director of Experiential Learning, the Student and the Site Educator.
-Both Site Educator and Student are free to consult the Director of Experiential Learning about concerns in the placement at any time.
+Early Termination: Please note that this agreement should not be terminated by either party without a joint conference involving the TFE Coordinator, the Student and the Site Educator.
+Both Site Educator and Student are free to consult the TFE Coordinator about concerns in the placement at any time.